mauricechiodo/eim-case-studies/course/finance/Black-Scholes/index.md

 Template: ListSubPages
 ---

-"*How did the biggest financial train wreck in human history come about?*
+> "How did the biggest financial train wreck in human history come about?
-*Arguably, one contributor was a mathematical equation.*"
+> Arguably, one contributor was a mathematical equation."
-> ~ Professor Ian Stewart ~ "In pursuit of the Unknown: 17 Equations That Changed the World"
+~ Professor Ian Stewart ~ "In pursuit of the Unknown: 17 Equations That Changed the World"

 # The Black-Scholes Equation